 Why you should embrace ‘outercourse’

 There’s no ‘right’ or ‘wrong’ way to have sex – only what is most pleasurable for you and your partners.
 Whether you love or loathe the word ‘outercourse’, stumbling across the word – and the techniques – serves as a handy reminder that sex doesn’t have to be penetrative.
-With some of the tips above plus manual, oral, and other kinds of stimulation, ‘outercourse’ can be as varied as any ‘intercourse’ would be.
+With some of the tips in our Ultimate Guide To Outercourse, plus manual, oral, and other kinds of stimulation, ‘outercourse’ can be as varied as any ‘intercourse’ would be.